Connect Fastn UCL to Cursor and access data from Notion

 • The assistant will use the Get Tasks or relevant action to retrieve notes.

-• The meeting summary should appear directly in your AI pane, ready for review or further processing.
+• The meeting summary should appear directly in your AI plane, ready for review or further processing.